dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/on-premises/installation.md

 The installer will immediately prompt you for a namespace to deploy both kotsadm and dbt Cloud into.
 You can select any namespace you like.
 All resources (except for a `ClusterRole` for kotsadm) will be installed into the namespace you select.

 Next, you will be prompted for a password to use to secure the admin console.
-Remember this password, you will need it to manage the dbt Cloud appliance. **If you lose this password, you will lose access to the admin console!**
+Record the generated password somewhere safe, as you will need it to manage the dbt Cloud appliance. **If you lose this password, you will lose access to the admin console!**

 After installation is complete, you can serve the admin console on a local machine by running: